Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

 - Keep cats indoors at all times and keep dogs on short leashes or enclosed in your yard.

 - Allowing pets to roam at large increases their risk of injury by wild animals, other domestic animals, and traffic.
 City of Hamilton by-laws prohibit dogs and cats from running at large.

 What to do if you see a Coyote

 - Carry a personal audible alarm and flashlight or umbrella (which can be used to scare them off)

 - If you are approached by a coyote, stay calm and wait until they move on.
 You can make yourself appear larger and shout or clap your hands together or make some other loud noise to scare them off.
 DO NOT RUN.

 How to keep coyotes off your property

-- Get rid of bird feeders.
-They attract birds, squirrels and rodents, which may attract coyotes.
+- Remove bird feeders as they also attract squirrels and rodents, which may attract coyotes.